hsinfan1996/CGPoisson/README.md

 # CGPoisson
-NTU - AsPhys8030

 ## Introduction

-This repository contains implementations and demonstrations of solving Poisson equations using various computational methods.
-The main components include a C++ implementation for solving Poisson equations using the Conjugate Gradient method, a Python script for similar computations, and a Jupyter Notebook demonstrating the use of PyTorch for solving Poisson equations.
+This repository is the final project for the AsPhys8030 course at National Taiwan University (NTU).
+It showcases various computational methods for solving Poisson equations.
+The primary components include:

+- A C++ implementation using the Conjugate Gradient method.
+- A Python script that leverages PyTorch to perform computations on both CPU and GPU.
+- A Jupyter Notebook that provides a detailed demonstration of solving Poisson equations.

+Each component is designed to offer a unique approach to solving Poisson equations, highlighting the versatility and efficiency of different computational techniques.

 ## Repository Contents